Home Page

 Getting Started.

-Alternative energy generation for the average home is on the increase, with many domestic installation options including solar, hydro and wind generators on the market.
-However the initial cost of a "free" power supply is considerable and it can take many years to pay for such an installation.
-But with a few basic tools you can build your own for a fraction of the cost of new.
+Home made renewable energy for the average household is on the increase, with many options available, including solar, hydro and wind turbines.
+However the initial cost of a "free" power supply is considerable, and it can take many years to pay for such an installation.
+But with a few basic tools you can build your own for a much less than the cost of a new installation.

 The best option for the serious home power generation installation is a combination of solar and wind.
 There will be days of full sunshine and not a slightest hint of a breeze, or days with heavy rain clouds and strong winds.
 If you have the space and a location with good yearly winds, then a home made windmill could be a viable alternative to solar cells.